sachinsingh2156/ETL_Pipeline-SDE-Mini_Project/README.md

 5. **Data Loading (BigQuery)**:
    - After the data has been masked and transformed, it is **loaded into Google BigQuery**.
-   - **BigQuery** acts as a cloud-based data warehouse, storing the transformed employee data.
+   - **BigQuery** acts as a cloud-based data warehouse, storing the transformed sales data.

 6. **Data Visualization (Looker)**:
    - The transformed data in BigQuery is then visualized using **Looker**.
-   - Looker (or other dashboarding tools like Google Data Studio) provides a **web-based dashboard** for visualizing employee data securely, ensuring sensitive data remains protected while allowing authorized users to view insights.
+   - Looker (or other dashboarding tools like Google Data Studio) provides a **web-based dashboard** for visualizing sales data securely, ensuring sensitive data remains protected while allowing authorized users to view insights.

 ### Data Flow:

-1. Python scripts extract the employee data and upload it to Google Cloud Storage.
+1. Python scripts extract the sales data and upload it to Google Cloud Storage.
 2. Cloud Data Fusion takes the stored data, applies transformations and masking to sensitive information, and prepares it for secure storage.
 3. Airflow orchestrates the flow between extraction, transformation, and loading processes.
 4. The masked and transformed data is loaded into BigQuery for efficient querying and analysis.
-5. Finally, Looker connects to BigQuery and provides visual insights into the employee data through customizable dashboards.
+5. Finally, Looker connects to BigQuery and provides visual insights into the sales data through customizable dashboards.